IHE/RAD.IMR/input/pagecontent/volume-1.md

 {: .grid}

 > Note 1: The actor shall support at least one of [RAD-Y1] or [RAD-Y3].

+> Note 2: These transactions are not typical IHE transactions between two devices; the primary focus is on the required behavior of the display rather than messaging between two actors.
+Therefore the notion of Initiator or Responder is not applicable (N/A) for the actor on the transaction.

+> Note 3: A Report Reader is required to support the Display Images [RAD-Y5] transaction which defines the display behavior of images.
+This requirement can be satisfied by either implementing the required behaviors, or grouping with another actor (e.g. Image Display Invoker in IID) that provides the required behaviors.

 ### 1:XX.1.1 Actors Description and Actor Profile Requirements
 Most requirements are documented in RAD TF-2 Transactions.
 This section documents any additional requirements on this profile's actors.